All Episodes

 And I trust your judgment.

-I you know, uh, I think just from hearing me that I certainly a Trump supporter.
+You know, I think just from hearing me that I'm certainly a Trump supporter.

-I just want your opinion on something because I don't think our president is trying to enlarge his bank.
+I just want your opinion on something because I don't think our president is trying to enlarge his base.

-I know that he's kind of Sean Banks.
+I know that he's got a strong base.

-I went to the Trump rally in Denver.
+I went to a Trump rally in Denver.

 I recognize that.

-But I don't know, and I want you to tell me what you think he's doing to make those people who are voted for him but are kind of cringing every time they hear something that maybe they think, oh boy, he went two steps forward and now it's one step back.
+But I don't know, and I want you to tell me what you think he's doing to make those people who voted for him, but are kind of cringing every time they hear something that maybe they think, oh, boy, he went two steps forward and now he's one step back.

 Do you think our president's doing everything he can to increase his base?